tashmurra/lm-writing-tool/README.md

 ## Features

 ![LLM-based grammar checking](resources/demo.gif)

-- LLM-based grammar checking
+- LLM-based grammar checking in American English
 - Corrections via quick fixes
 - Choose from local llama3.2:3b or gpt-40-mini through [VSCode LM api](https://code.visualstudio.com/api/extension-guides/language-model)
+- Rewrite sections for clarity
+- Get synonyms for expressions

 ## Commands

+When the first command is initiated, a dialogue pops up for selecting between the local ollama model and the github copilot model.
+To use a local model, first [install and start a local ollama server](https://ollama.com/).

-- "Start Text Check for Current Document": Continuously checks the text in the current document
+- "LLM writing tool: Start Text Check for Current Document": Continuously checks the text in the current document.
+Will show a prompt that asks to select an LLM model to use
-- "Stop Text Check for Current Document": Stops checking the text in the current document
+- "LLM writing tool: Stop Text Check for Current Document": Stops checking the text in the current document

 ## Installation

 1. Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=OlePetersen.lm-writing-tool)
 2. Install [Ollama](https://ollama.com/) and pull llama3.2:3b for local grammar checking, or subscribe to GitHub Copilot to use an online model.

+## How it works

+The extension splits the text in sections and asks the LLM to proofread each section.
+These sections are then compared to the original text to find the changes made by the LLM.

+## Roadmap

+- [ ] On-disk caching of the LLM results to avoid repeated requests to the LLM API and faster startup times.
+- [ ] Support for more languages.
+British English should be easiest to implement but in the future, any language supported by the LLM should be possible.
+- [ ] Check out other models for better results.
+Prompts may have to be adjusted for different models.